-The adaptive component of the immune system in humans is composed of a diverse population of B and T cells, which are a paramount for the effective immune response upon exposure to a foreign antigens or mutated host ones (derived from pathogens, or mutated proteins expressed by cancer cells).
-In the case of B cells, antigens that are presented on the surface of an invading pathogen or mutated cell are recognized by a B cell receptor (BCR).
-Like a fingerprint being unique for any given person in the World, every BCR is unique for every B cell clone.
+Companion diagnostics Obtain market authorization for clinical decision support The adaptive component of the immune system in humans is composed of a diverse population of B and T cells, which are a paramount for the effective immune response upon exposure to foreign antigens or mutated host ones (derived from pathogens, or mutated proteins expressed by cancer cells).
+In the case of B cells, antigens are presented on the surface of an invading pathogen or mutated cell and are recognized by a B cell receptor (BCR).
+Like a fingerprint being unique for any given person in the world, every BCR is unique for every B cell clone.
 Collectively, a pool of these clones generates a great variety of BCRs and antibodies, called the B-cell repertoire.

-The application of next generation sequencing (NGS) technologies at present enables us to profile the B cell receptor repertoire with a high resolution.
-Profiling the BCR repertoire is typically done by assessing parameters such as clonality, diversity and richness of large number of B cells by sequencing their genetic code.
+The application of next generation sequencing (NGS) technologies enables us to profile the B-cell receptor repertoire with a high resolution.
+Profiling the BCR repertoire is typically done by assessing parameters such as clonality, diversity and richness of a large number of B cells by sequencing their genetic code.
 Obtained genetic information is used to predict biophysical and other properties of a BCR or an antibody.
 This greatly enhances our ability to harness the potential of the selected clones for therapeutic, diagnostic or research applications.

-B-cell repertoire profiling holds great promise to boost our efforts in fields of antibody development, immuno-therapeutics, vaccine development and disease monitoring.
-The ultra-deep high throughput sequencing we offer combined with state-of-the-art analyses developed by our partner is truly unparalleled.
+B-cell repertoire profiling holds great promise to boost our efforts in fields of antibody development, immunotherapeutics, vaccine development and disease monitoring.
+The ultra-deep high throughput sequencing we offer combined with state-of-the-art analysis developed by our partner is truly unparalleled.
 How is B cell repertoire generated?

-B-cell receptors are essentially cell-surface-bound antibodies composed of a two light and a two heavy chains.
+B-cell receptors are essentially cell-surface-bound antibodies composed of two light and two heavy chains.
 Every B cell is expressing only one type of BCR and subsequently during the plasma cell stage, only one type of antibody.
-B cell receptors are generated through the process of genetic rearrangement of the large immunoglobulin gene segment.
+B-cell receptors are generated through the process of genetic rearrangement of the large immunoglobulin gene segment.
 The diversity of BCRs arise from the process called somatic or V(D)J recombination.

 The gene loci of these receptors are organized as gene segment families comprising a variable (V) gene, a diversity (D) gene, a joining (J) gene and a constant (C) gene (Figure 1).
-V(D)J recombination presumes that rearrangement of these segments is followed by random nucleotide insertion and/or deletion at the junction points which creates even higher diversity of the B cell repertoire.

-Both the heavy and light chain are composed of two domains: a variable (V) domain and a constant (C) domain.
+V(D)J recombination presumes that rearrangement of these segments is followed by random nucleotide insertion and/or deletion at the junction points which creates even higher diversity of the B-cell repertoire.
+Both the heavy and light chains are composed of two domains: a variable (V) domain and a constant (C) domain.
 Each variable domain consists of three complementary-determining regions (CDRs).
 The CDR3 region is of specific interest as this region interacts with antigens and determines receptor specificity.
 The collection of all B-cells receptors genetically rearranged for different antigen specificity is known as the BCR repertoire.

-Figure 1: Gene rearrangement in B cell receptor, heavy chain (light chain also depicted)

-Viroclinics-DDL: One stop shop

-Viroclinics-DDL powers up with its partner ENPICOM to provide tailored, End to End solutions to its customers in decoding immune repertoires (Figure 2).
+Figure 1: Gene rearrangement in B-cell receptor, heavy chain (light chain also depicted).
+Cerba Research: One-stop shop Cerba Research together with its partner Enpicom, provides tailored End to End solutions to its customers in decoding the immune repertoire (Figure 2).